Rogers’ Supplier Code of Conduct

 Health and Safety

-Supplier recognises that the quality of products and services, consistency of production, and workers’ morale, are enhanced by a safe and healthy work environment.
-Supplier must also recognise that ongoing worker input and education are key to identifying and solving health and safety issues in the workplace.
+Supplier recognizes that the quality of products and services, consistency of production, and workers’ morale, are enhanced by a safe and healthy work environment.
+Supplier must also recognize that ongoing worker input and education are key to identifying and solving health and safety issues in the workplace.